mrshll1001/ocds-sample-frameworks-data/README.md

 This example will address the following scenarios:

-1. A framework agreement established for a single buyer published by a single publisher.
-2. A framework agreement established for multiple buyers, published by a single publisher.
+1. A framework agreement established for multiple buyers, published by a single publisher.
-3. A framework agreement where the OCDS data is published by multiple publishers.
+2. A framework agreement where the OCDS data is published by multiple publishers.
 This may occur when one publisher establishes a framework agreement, and then other publishers release OCDS data representing the call-offs from this.

 Types of Call-offs from Frameworks
 ----------------------------------